-However, if a candidate is a candidate for more than one election held at the same time, (i.e. mayor and council), the total electoral expenses (inclusive of GST) of that candidate must not exceed the highest amount permitted under subsection (1) in respect of any one of the elections for which the person is a candidate, i.e. \$60,000 for a mayoral and council candidate.
+However, if a candidate is a candidate for more than one election held at the same time, (ie mayor and council), the total electoral expenses (inclusive of GST) of that candidate must not exceed the highest amount permitted under subsection (1) in respect of any one of the elections for which the person is a candidate, ie \$60,000 for a mayoral and council candidate.

-Return of Electoral Expenses
+Return of electoral expenses

-Each candidate is required to keep a record of all campaign election expenses, and must furnish a return to the Electoral Officer within 55 days of the election result being declared, estimated to be no later than Wednesday 14 December 2022.
+Each candidate is required to keep a record of all campaign election expenses, and must furnish a return to the Electoral Officer within 55 days of the election result being declared.
+The return of Electoral Expenses is estimated to be no later than Wednesday 10 December 2025.